awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    After a few moments, SSMS connects to your DB instance\.

-   If you can't connect to your DB instance, see [Troubleshooting the Connection to Your SQL Server DB Instance](USER_ConnectToMicrosoftSQLServerInstance.md#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.
+   If you can't connect to your DB instance, see [Troubleshooting Connections to Your SQL Server DB Instance](USER_ConnectToMicrosoftSQLServerInstance.md#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.

 ## Exploring Your Sample SQL Server DB Instance<a name="CHAP_GettingStarted.SQLServer.Exploring"></a>